karaposu/VibeCodingGuidelines/chapter_3/02_essential_ground_rules.md

 ## Why Ground Rules Matter

-AI has no implicit understanding of your preferences.
-Every project starts fresh.
-Ground rules are your project's constitution - they shape every decision AI makes.
+AI has it's own preferences regarding how development should be made,tech stack, design, platform.
+And also AI has no implicit understanding of your preferences.
+This is something prevents vibing and causes frictions during development.

+This is why we establish some ground rules right after each new AI session.
+First type is generic ground rules the second type is preferences,

+I will explain them with my own use cases and examples.

-## The Universal Ground Rules
+## The generic Ground Rules

 ### 1. No Mocks Without Necessity